5roop/task8/README.md

 * Use Tuesday's model (25)
 * Try to not trim the audio.
 * Investigate the possibility of preloading datasets and cpickling them.

+# Addendum 2022-03-31T23:38:29

+Data loading crashed at 66987/380837.
+Not bad.
+Even suspiciously good.
+The log said it clocked 200 executions per second, which is orders of magnitude better than before.

+Retrying.

+I inserted some more garbage collection statements for good measure.

+I monitor resources with htop and diskspace with df.
+It seems we jam up one core, but the disk space so far seems not to be filling up.

+The second iteration clocks 3.5 executions per second, which is more reasonable.
+But this means we can expect about 30h just for dataset preparation...